R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

     number = 'c' // IS VALID
     number = "c" // NOT VALID

-Build in functions to cast ab integer:
+Built-in functions to cast integers to other types:

 .. cpp:function:: float integer.tofloat()